Electricity in Great Britain: National grid

 Considered in the study, together with the increased demand, was the effect on the transmission system of the rapid advances in generator design, resulting in projected power stations of 2,000–3,000 MW installed capacity.
-These new stations were mostly to be sited where advantage could be taken of a surplus of cheap low-grade fuel and adequate supplies of cooling water, but these locations did not coincide with the load centres.
-West Burton with 4 × 500 MW machines, sited at the Nottinghamshire coalfield near the River Trent, is a typical example.
-These developments shifted the emphasis on the transmission system, from interconnection to the primary function of bulk power transfers from the generation areas to the load centres, such as the anticipated transfer in 1970 of some 6,000 MW from The Midlands to the Home counties.
+These new stations were mostly to be sited where advantage could be taken of cheap low-grade fuel and adequate supplies of cooling water, but these locations did not coincide with the load centres.
+West Burton, with 4 × 500 MW machines, sited on the Nottinghamshire coalfield near the River Trent, is a typical example.
+These developments shifted the emphasis on the transmission system from interconnection to bulk power transfers from the generation areas to the load centres, such as the anticipated transfer in 1970 of some 6,000 MW from the Midlands to the Home counties.

 Continued reinforcement and extension of the existing 275 kV systems were examined as possible solutions.
 However, in addition to the technical problem of very high fault levels, many more lines would have been required to obtain the estimated transfers at 275 kV.
 As this was not consistent with the CEGB's policy of preservation of amenities, a further solution was sought.
 Consideration was given to both a 400 kV and a 500 kV scheme as the alternatives, either of which gave a sufficient margin for future expansion.
 A 400 kV system was chosen, for two main reasons.
 First, the majority of the 275 kV lines could be uprated to 400 kV, and secondly it was envisaged that operation at 400 kV could commence in 1965, compared with 1968 for a 500 kV scheme.
 Design work was started, and to meet the 1965 timescale, the contract engineering for the first projects had to run concurrently with the design.
-This included the West Burton 400 kV Indoor Substation, the first section of which was commissioned in June 1965.
+This included the West Burton 400 kV indoor substation, the first section of which was commissioned in June 1965.
 From 1965, the grid was partly upgraded to 400 kV, beginning with a 150-mile (241 km) line from Sundon to West Burton, to become the Supergrid.

 With the development of the national grid and the switch to using electricity, United Kingdom electricity consumption increased by around 150% between the post war nationalisation of the industry in 1948 and the mid-1960s.
 During the 1960s growth slowed as the market became saturated.

 On the breakup of the CEGB in 1990, the ownership and operation of the National Grid in England and Wales passed to National Grid Company plc, later to become National Grid Transco, and now National Grid plc.
 In Scotland the grid was already split into two separate entities, one for southern and central Scotland and the other for northern Scotland, connected by interconnectors.
 The first is owned and maintained by SP Energy Networks, a subsidiary of Scottish Power, and the other by SSE.
-However, National Grid plc remained the System Operator for the whole British Grid until the creation of the National Energy System Operator on 1 October 2024.
+However, National Grid plc remained the system operator for the whole British grid until the creation of the National Energy System Operator on 1 October 2024.